grannycart/bibliography/Health.md

 @article{carroll2018pragmatictrials,
   Author={Carroll, Aaron E.},
   url={https://www.nytimes.com/2018/07/23/upshot/what-if-a-study-showed-opioids-werent-usually-needed.html},
-  Title={What if a Study Showed Opioids Weren’t Usually Needed? },
+  Title={What if a Study Showed Opioids Weren’t Usually Needed?},
   journal={The New York Times},
   date={2018-07-23},
   comment={Randomized and blind trials of drugs test "efficacy" --- whether they work or not in optimal conditions.
 But there is also a concept in medicine of "effectiveness" which tests whether a drug works in the real world.
 To test this requires a "pragmatic trial" which tests the drug as part of real-world practice (with imperfect test subjects, mixed with other drugs, and adjustments to reflect treatment).
 Carroll's describes here a pragmatic trial of treatment for pain with opiates that found in the real world pain could be treated equally well with non-opiates as with opiates (and without the risk of opiate addiction).},